tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 Duration: 15 minutes

-In this exercise, you will modify the NorthwindMVC application, so it targets SQL Server 2017 instead of Oracle.
+In this exercise, you will modify the NorthwindMVC application so it targets SQL Server 2017 instead of Oracle.

 ### Task 1: Create a new Entity Model against SQL Server